Habsburg Spain: Spanish America

 The Spanish Inquisition expanded to the Indies in 1565 and was in place by 1570 in Lima and Mexico City.
 It drew many colonial Spaniards into torture chambers.
 Native Americans were exempt.

 The crown expanded its global claims and defended existing ones in the Indies.
-Transpacific explorations had resulted in Spain claiming the Philippines and the establishment of Spanish settlements and trade with Mexico.
-The viceroyalty of Mexico was given jurisdiction over the Philippines, which became the entrepôt for Asian trade.
+Transpacific explorations had resulted in Spain claiming the Philippines and the establishment of Spanish settlements and trade with New Spain.
+The viceroyalty of New Spain was given jurisdiction over the Philippines, which became the entrepôt for Asian trade.
 Philip's succession to the crown of Portugal in 1580 complicated the situation on the ground in the Indies between Spanish and Portuguese settlers, although Brazil and Spanish America were administered through separate councils in Spain.

 Spain dealt with English encroachment on Spain's maritime control in the Indies, particularly by Sir Francis Drake and his cousin John Hawkins.
 In 1568, the Spanish defeated Hawkins' fleet at the Battle of San Juan de Ulúa in present-day Mexico.
 In 1585, Drake sailed for the West Indies and sacked Santo Domingo, captured Cartagena de Indias, and St. Augustine in Florida.
 Both Drake and Hawkins died of disease during the disastrous 1595–96 expedition against Puerto Rico (Battle of San Juan), Panama, and other targets in the Spanish Main, a severe setback in which the English suffered heavy losses in men and ships.